til021/Best_Hero_Items_Dota2_Open_API/README.md

 # Best_Hero_Items_from_Dota_Open_API

-This program provides useful information regarding Dota 2 heroes (you can especifically check how many legs each of them have!)
+This program provides useful information regarding Dota 2 heroes (you can especifically check how many legs each hero has!)

 Additionaly, you can check the community favorite items for each hero!